 1. Full-Time Employment Contract –

-First and foremost type of employment contract is a full-time contract.
+The first and foremost type of employment contract is a full-time contract.
 Whenever any employee is offered the position of a full-time employee or permanent employee, who work more than 35 hours weekly comes under a full-time contract.
 This contract includes information related to salary, notice period, leave enrichment, etc.

 2. Part-Time Employment Contract –

-An employee who works less than full-time or employee who works less than 35 hours weekly comes under a part-time contract.
+An employee who works less than full-time or an employee who works less than 35 hours weekly comes under a part-time contract.
 As per the nature of the contract, the employee should get less pay as compared to full-time employees of the same designation.
 This contract information same as a full-time contract like salary etc.

 3. Zero-hour Employment Contract –